mohithlingosme/Tradebot/README.md

 ## Getting Started

+This guide provides instructions on how to set up and run the Finbot application, covering both the backend and frontend components.

+### Prerequisites

+Before you begin, ensure you have the following installed on your system:

+-   **Python 3.11**
+-   **Node.js and npm**: Required for running the frontend application.
+-   **Docker and Docker Compose**: Required if you choose to run the backend using Docker.

+### Backend Setup

-There are two primary ways to run the Finbot application: using Docker (the recommended method for a full setup) or running it locally with a simpler SQLite database.
+You can run the backend using either Docker (recommended for a full setup) or locally with a simpler SQLite database.

+---

-### Method 1: Running with Docker (Recommended)
+#### Method 1: Running with Docker (Recommended)

 This method uses Docker and Docker Compose to run the backend and a PostgreSQL database.
 It is the recommended setup for development and production.

-**Prerequisites:**
-- Docker and Docker Compose installed and running.
-- Python 3.11

 **Steps:**